Suicide, exile abroad and prison: The stories behind the Post Office scandal

 Ms Felstead was convicted of stealing more than £11,000 from the Post Office and jailed for six months when she was just 19.

-She landed her job at Camberwell Green Post Office in South London when she left school in 1999 and upon returning from a family holiday in 2000, she was told there was a shortfall of £11,500 in her till.
+She landed her job at Camberwell Green post office in south London when she left school in 1999.
+Returning from a family holiday in 2000, she was told there was a shortfall of £11,500 in her till.

 After a gruelling trial at Kingston Crown Court in 2001, she was found guilty of theft and false accounting and sentenced to six months in prison.